 It is not immediately obvious why IPv6 has this higher instability component than IPv4.
 A concern is that this instability remains a persistent condition as the IPv6 network continues to grow, which would create a routing environment that would impose a higher processing overhead than we had anticipated, with its attendant pressures on BGP processing capabilities in the network.

-Figure 28 shows the data set for BGP from January 2014 until January 2017.
+Figure 36 shows the data set for BGP from January 2014 until January 2017.
 This plot also shows the fit of these most recent three years of data to various models.
-The first order differential, or the rate of growth of the BGP routing table, is shown in Figure 37.
+The first order differential, or the rate of growth, of the BGP routing table is shown in Figure 37.
 The seven-year average rate of growth of the routing table appears be holding steady between 140 and 160 additional entries per day.
 This data suggests that a reasonable prediction of IPv4 BGP table size can be generated using a linear growth model of approximately 150 additional routing entries per day.